 VU Amsterdam values fitting education as an important aspect of its academic mission.
 Therefore it assists students who need support because of their disabilities.
 In fact, the word ‘disability’ is used here as an umbrella term for a range of impairments such as physical handicaps or chronic illnesses, dyslexia and mental health conditions (Dutch Inspectorate of Education 2010).

 If you have a disability and intend to enroll for a course, you may wonder what your possibilities are and who you should contact to find out more about enabling support.
 Here is an overview of the support and facilities that VU Amsterdam offers you.

 - Educational facilities (e.g. personalized planning, mandatory presence)

 - Examination facilities (e.g. extra time, letter enlargements)

 - Binding Study Advice (BSA)

 - (Potential) study delay as a result of a disability

 - (Priority) Accommodation

-SCHIB (Student Contact Assistance and Information on Disabilities) publishes a digital brochure for students with disabilities (unfortunately in Dutch as yet).
+Team studying with a disability publishes a digital brochure for students with disabilities (unfortunately in Dutch as yet).
 In it a range of topics is discussed, such as study support, finances, (de)registration and special facilities.
 It also lists some useful links.
 When you enroll for a course at study link (VU Amsterdam), the only thing you need to do is indicate the kind of disability you have.
-This information will be automatically fed into the student administrative system and SCHIB will then inform you on relevant topics in the area of your disability.
+This information will be automatically fed into the student administrative system and team studying with a disability will then inform you on relevant topics in the area of your disability.